ofu951/UUV_Position_Stabilization/QUICK_START.md

 ## 4. Pre-Run Checks

+### With Pixhawk:
 - Is Pixhawk connection ready?
 - Is camera working?
 - Are required Python packages installed?
 - Are ArUco markers ready?

+### Without Pixhawk (Simulation Mode):
+- Is camera working?
+- Are required Python packages installed?
+- Are ArUco markers ready?
+- Note: Pixhawk is not required in simulation mode

 ## 5. Execution

+### With Pixhawk:

 1. Start Pixhawk (or SITL simulation)
 2. Connect camera